thaenor/salsify-condition-filter-UI/Docs/00_assumptions.md

 **Decision.** Malformed.
 Infrastructure validator rejects.

-**Why.** "What does Equals match if there are two values?" has no obvious right answer, and the spec is silent.
-Rejecting at the boundary keeps the domain simple.
+**Why.** The spec doesn't say which value wins when a product has two entries for the same property.
+Rejecting bad data at the boundary means the domain never has to guess.
+In a realistic scenario this would have been picked up by our theoretical "data layer".

-## Multi-text input format
+## Multi-text/number input format

 **Decision.** Comma-separated.
-Trim tokens.
-Drop empty tokens.
+Trim strings.
+Drop empty strings.
 No quoting or escaping.

 **Why.** Matches the README's example (`Headphones, Keys`).
-Quoting is needless complication — no value in the demo data contains a comma.
+No value in the demo data contains a comma.
+Otherwise we would have to plan a logical separator depending on the case.
+Also applies to numbers since we are treating only whole numbers.

-## Multi-number input format

-**Decision.** Comma-separated.
-Each token parsed by the same number parser as single input.
-Any failing token fails the whole input, with error referencing the offender.

-**Why.** Same simplicity argument.
-All-or-nothing parsing avoids silently dropping data the user intended.

 ## Datastore freshness